What are cookies?

 However, for ease of navigation, Helsana recommends that you accept our website’s cookies and do not delete them.
 Otherwise, some of the features of this website might not work properly or they could become unusable.

 We use Google Analytics or similar services on our website.
-This is a service provided by third parties who may be located in any country of the world (in the case of Google Analytics it is Google LLC in the US, www.google.com) which we can use to measure and evaluate the use of the Website.
+This is a service provided by third parties who may be located in any country of the world (in the case of Google Analytics it is Google Ireland Limited in Ireland, www.google.com) which we can use to measure and evaluate the use of the Website.
 Permanent cookies, set by the service provider, are also used for this purpose.
 The service provider does not receive any personal data from us (and does not store any IP addresses), but may track your use of the website, combine this information with data from other websites you have visited and which are also tracked by service providers, and use these findings for its own purposes (e.g. to control advertising).
 If you are registered with the service provider, the service provider also recognises you.
 The service provider's processing of your personal data is then the responsibility of the service provider and is carried out in accordance with its data protection provisions.
 The service provider merely informs us how our respective website is used (without any information about you personally).

 Our websites use social media plug-ins, e.g. from Facebook, Twitter or Google+ (providers).
 These plug-ins are labelled with the provider's logo and can, for example, be a Like button, a Google+ button or a Twitter button.